ChrstphrHll/npc_gen/students/Delja Iefyr.md

 ---
 ### Description
 - 1st year Half-Elf Druid in Burk
-- straight dirty blonde hair that's put up in a large bun, Amber eyes, and Light skin
+- long straight grey hair that's messy, Amber eyes, and Light skin
 - Is Harmonious and Risk-taking, and has Power as their ideal

 ### Organizations